opencog/atomese-simd/Design-A.md

   Which is adequate for the intended use, but leaves something to be desired.

+  Update (August 2025): the above has been fixed; `StorageNode` now uses `ObjectNode` as its base class, and it now behave like an object.

 * Create something new, inspired by `BackingStore`.
 This removes some of the issues with StorageNodes, but leaves others in place.
 One is that, again, the API sits outside of Atmoese.
 The other is that